What exactly is IMO?

 Only a country can become a Member of IMO.
 IMO currently has 170 Member States.

 Shipping and other interests are represented at IMO through Inter-Governmental Organizations (IGOs) which have concluded agreements of co-operation with IMO and Non- Governmental Organizations (NGOs) in Consultative Status with IMO.

 Individuals wishing to raise an issue at IMO should approach their national maritime administration or appropriate IGO or NGO.

 When IMO first began operations its chief concern was to develop international treaties and other legislation concerning safety and marine pollution prevention.

 By the late 1970s, however, this work had been largely completed, though a number of important instruments were adopted in more recent years.
 IMO is now concentrating on keeping legislation up to date and ensuring that it is ratified by as many countries as possible.
 This has been so successful that many Conventions now apply to more than 98% of world merchant shipping tonnage.

 Currently the emphasis is on trying to ensure that these conventions and other treaties are properly implemented by the countries that have accepted them.
-The texts of conventions, codes and other instruments adopted by IMO can be purchased from IMO Publications.

 Who is the Secretary-General of IMO?

 The current Secretary-General is Mr. Koji Sekimizu (Japan).